 Choose one creature within 30 feet of you that you can see as a bonus action.
-For one minute, any creature that targets the subject of this prayer with an attack or harmful spell must make an Intelligence saving throw.
+For one minute, any creature that targets the subject of this prayer with an attack or harmful spell must make a Mental saving throw.
 On a failed save, the creature must choose a new target or lose the attack or spell.
 The subject of this prayer is not protected from area effects, such as explosions.

 If the subject of this prayer makes an attack or uses an ability that affects a hostile creature, this prayer ends.

 Make a ranged spell attack against one creature within 60 feet of you that you can see.
 You fire a beam of concentrated sunlight that inflicts radiant damage equal to your divine smite damage + your Charisma modifier.
 This damage increases against undead and fiends as usual.

 Spring Dragon's Gift